pulumi/examples/aws-ts-s3-lambda-copyzip/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Serverless App to Copy and Zip S3 Objects Between Buckets
+# Serverless App to Copy and Zip Objects Between Amazon S3 Buckets

 This example sets up two AWS S3 Buckets and a single Lambda that listens to one and, upon each new object arriving in it, zips it up and copies it to the second bucket.
 Its architecture looks like this: